How Birding (and Bird Banding) Connect Kids to Nature

-Bird Activities Connect Kids To Nature
+Bird Banding Connect Kids To Nature

-For educational and/or research purposes, staff and volunteers at bird and nature centers catch birds in mesh nets like the ones below.
+To band a bird, for educational and/or research purposes, staff and volunteers at bird and nature centers catch birds in mesh nets like the ones below.

 These birds are put into cloth bags and hung by the corresponding number of the net where they were caught.